cardboardcode/main/task-tracker/src/test/data/ManualTesting/TestScript.md

 **Expected**:<br>
 - Display Area will show message: `Listed all pending floating tasks`<br>
 - Image in List Statistics Panel will change.<br>
-- Task-list panel will display only 13 task cards.<br>
+- Task-list panel will display only task cards with no date specified.<br>

 **Purpose**: Lists all low priority tasks<br>
 **Action**:<br>